dictation-toolbox/natlink/README.md

 **natlinkconfig_cli** or **natlinkconfig**

 These two programs, the latter being the GUI version, the former being the CLI (command line interface) version, can be started from the windows start menu.
+You are asked permission to run the program in elevated mode (Admin rights).

 After the `natlink.pyd` file has been registered and Natlink is enabled, further configuration can be done via these programs.

 Note: unfortunately, Vocola and Unimacro cannot be enabled for the time being.